Scottish Conservatives: A Story of Decline

-Some commentators have attributed this decline to the impact of Margaret Thatcher and her free-market philosophy, which was at odds with the Scots’ emphasis on community and helping each other.
+Some commentators have attributed this decline to the impact of Margaret Thatcher, a British Prime Minister, and her free-market philosophy, which was at odds with the Scots’ emphasis on community and helping each other.
 Although Thatcher was a factor, you have to go back a little further to find the roots of the Conservatives’ decline north of the border.

 The best way of understanding this issue is to ask what the appeal of Conservatism to Scottish voters was prior to their slide after 1955.
 The appeal of Conservatism was based on three pillars – empire, patriotism, and Protestantism – which allowed them to appeal to a cross-section of Scottish society.
 The problem: These pillars collapsed in the decades after the end of the Second World War.
 People stopped going to church in the 1960s, and that started a downward trend that has continued unabated.
 The Conservatives themselves dismembered the British Empire in the 1960s and moved to reposition the UK in Europe.
 Finally, patriotism was last tested in the Falklands War, and Scotland was the least responsive part of the UK.
 There were no victory parades north of the border.